okteto/okteto/README.md

 Today, most developers try to either run parts of the infrastructure locally, or just test these integrations directly in the cluster via CI jobs or the "docker build, docker push, kubectl apply" cycle.
 It works, but this workflow is painful and incredibly slow.

+Okteto makes this cycle a lot faster by letting you launch your development environment directly in your Kubernetes cluster.

 ## Features

 ### Development environments on demand